Ardumower/Sunray/README.md

 - 'ROS start LiDAR mapping' to start the LiDAR mapping.
 Connect to your robot, steer the robot around to show the LiDAR your environment.
 - 'ROS stop LiDAR mapping' to stop the mapping.
 This will create a 3D pointcloud file (.PCD) use for localization.
 - 'ROS run sunray localization' to start the LiDAR localization.
 Connect to your robot, and use Sunray as usual (create a new map, start mowing etc.).
+- 'ROS trigger re-localization' to trigger a relocalization.

 Here you can see how the localization pipeline works.
 - Mapping: First the LiDAR points are gravity aligned, so that the Z axis looks towards earth (if you ground is flat, it will be parallel to ground after this step).
 This ensures that the created map is parallel to earth.
 While steering the robot around, the gravity aligned LiDAR data is then used to iteratively build a complete LiDAR map of the environment.
 NOTE: there is no loop-closure involed, however in mose cases it will create consistent maps (.PCD file).